isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2117.md

 ---
-title: Automatic vaccination machine that increases accuracy and rate of vaccination, and minimize the stress on fish.
+title: Automated Fish Vaccination
 permalink: /productivity-solutions-grant/solutionrepo/solution2117
 ---

 ### Description

+Automatic vaccination machine that increases accuracy and rate of vaccination, and minimize the stress on fish.

 ### Details of Solution